Downtown French Restaurant Le Politique Is Really, Truly, Permanently Closed

-Sprawling downtown French restaurant Le Politique is officially, permanently closed to make way for a new food business, a representative from its restaurant group New Waterloo told Eater.
-It will make way for a restaurant from Michael Mina at 110 San Antonio Street in the Second Street district, as confirmed by building permits filed with the City of Austin.
+Sprawling downtown French restaurant Le Politique is officially, permanently closed to make way for a new restaurant from lauded chef Michael Mina.
+A representative from Le Politique’s restaurant group New Waterloo confirmed the closure at 110 San Antonio Street in the Second Street district, and a representative for the Mina Group confirmed the new restaurant is slated to open in mid-2023.

 Le Politique opened in September 2017 to generally mixed reviews.
 It offered French fare like trout almondine, fondue, rich desserts, and a raw bar, as well as a next-door cafe that served coffee and pastries.
 It closed briefly in 2018 for a renovation and menu revamp, then closed again in March 2020 due to the COVID-19 pandemic and never reopened.